demisto/content/Packs/CortexXDR/README.md

 ### 10. xdr-create-distribution
 ---
-Create an installation package.
-This is an async call that returns the distribution ID, it does not mean that the creation succeeded.
-To confirm the package has been created, check the status of the distribution by running the Get Distribution Status API.
+Creates an installation package.
+This is an asynchronous call that returns the distribution ID.
+This does not mean that the creation succeeded.
+To confirm that the package has been created, check the status of the distribution by running the Get Distribution Status API.
 ##### Required Permissions
 **FILL IN REQUIRED PERMISSIONS HERE**
 ##### Base Command